discos/basie/README.txt

-Schedulecreator is a software package conceived to implement scheduling of italian radiotelescopes via the creation of schedule files.
+Basie is a software package conceived to implement scheduling of italian radiotelescopes via the creation of schedule files.

 INDEX